Toward Low-Latency, High-Fidelity Calibration of the LIGO Detectors with Enhanced Monitoring Tools: Introduction

-The paper is organized as follows: \sref{sec:background} provides an overview of the historical background of calibration in Advanced LIGO, \sref{sec:cal_challenges} discusses the challenges and calibration goals in the next observing run, \sref{sec:currentwork} describes new techniques and tools that have been implemetned to improve the accuracy and latency in LIGO calibration, \sref{sec:nextgen} discusses calibration requirements in the next generation GW detectors, and we conclude in \sref{sec:conclusion}.
+Although LIGO, Virgo, and KAGRA share similar core calibration schemes~\cite{Acernese_2022,akutsu2020}, each has developed distinct calibration pipelines and adopts different combinations of absolute references~\cite{aubin2024,estevez2018,estevez2021,Inoue2018}.
+This paper focuses on the methods and developments specific to LIGO.
+The paper is organized as follows: \sref{sec:background} provides a robust overview of the historical background of calibration in Advanced LIGO over the decade following the discovery of GW150914, \sref{sec:cal_challenges} discusses the expected challenges and calibration goals in the next observing run (O5), \sref{sec:currentwork} describes new techniques and tools that have been implemented to improve the accuracy and latency of calibrated LIGO data, \sref{sec:nextgen} discusses calibration requirements in the next generation GW detectors, and we conclude in \sref{sec:conclusion}.